This page is private

 Problem

-SCBXs analysts manually monitored thousands of online mentions, often reacting 6+ hours after incidents went viral.
+SCBX’s analysts manually monitored hundreds of online mentions, often reacting 6+ hours after incidents went viral.

 The current dashboard: